Estimating Gaussian mixtures using sparse polynomial moment systems

-It is standard terminology to call $G(x)=0$ the \demph{start system}.
+It is standard terminology to call $G(\boldsymbol x)=0$ the \emph{start system}.
 There are many choices for constructing a start system.
-A \demph{total degree} start system is of the form
+A \emph{total degree} start system is of the form

 where $d_i$ is the degree of $f_i$.
-The number of solutions to $G(x)=0$ is $d_1\cdots d_n$, which is the B\'ezout bound of $G(x)$.
-Using this start system, one must track $d_1\cdots d_n$ paths in order to find all solutions to $F(x) = 0$.
-If $F(x)=0$ has close to $d_1\cdots d_n$ solutions this is a reasonable choice.
+The number of solutions to $G(\boldsymbol x)=0$ is $d_1\cdots d_n$, which is the B\'ezout bound of $G(\boldsymbol x)$.
+Using this start system, one must track $d_1\cdots d_n$ paths in order to find all solutions to $F(\boldsymbol x) = 0$.
+If $F(\boldsymbol x)=0$ has close to $d_1\cdots d_n$ solutions this is a reasonable choice.

-If $F(x)=0$ is a polynomial system with fewer solutions than the B\'ezout bound, then tracking $d_1\cdots d_n$ paths is unnecessary.
+If $F(\boldsymbol x)=0$ is a polynomial system with fewer solutions than the B\'ezout bound, then tracking $d_1\cdots d_n$ paths is unnecessary.
 Instead, one can leverage the system's Newton polytopes to construct a start system that has as many solutions as the mixed volume.
-One example of this is the polyhedral homotopy method \cite{huber1995a} which tracks $N$ paths where $N$ is the BKK bound described in Theorem~\ref{bkkbound}.
+One example of this is the polyhedral homotopy method \cite{huber1995a} which tracks $N$ paths where $N$ is the BKK bound described in \Cref{bkkbound}.
 This method constructs several binomial start systems, that is, systems formed by polynomials with precisely two terms.
+A start system which tracks $N$ paths where $N$ is the BKK bound is called \emph{BKK optimal}.
 The main drawback to polyhedral methods is that there is often a computational bottleneck associated with computing the start system.
 Our related approach circumvents this bottleneck and relies on the following lemma.

 The collection of Newton polytopes of a polynomial system $F = (f_1,\ldots,f_n)$ is denoted by $\newt(F) = (\newt(f_1),\ldots, \newt(f_n))$.